We reached the gym on Sixth Street. A well-manicured man in a fitted jogging suit stood inside by the door, waiting for something.

 A text from Henry popped up on my phone, showing his address.

-A beautiful, glittering life sits just beyond my reach.
+A beautiful, glittering life sat just beyond my reach.
 With my classes and my degree, there’s no time for mystical Clan bullshit.
 Besides, I was in no danger of triggering the ridiculous, folklore-based curse that terrified me as a child.

 Blood of innocence flows from grave to soul.
 Awaken the Powers that sleep and conscripted ye shall be.
+The Powers, a warrior class of the Angel world.
+Our werewolf counterparts in the fight against the demon agenda.

 The words slipped out from some forgotten corner of my mind.
 A cold shiver ran from my shoulders down my spine into my thighs, pinning me to the chair before it passed.
 I hoped it was a simple celiac response to the mound of sugar I inhaled.